brokensmile2103/init-live-search/README.md

 ## Shortcodes

 Easily generate shortcodes using the built-in **Shortcode Builder UI** under *Settings → Init Live Search*.
+Prefer working in the Block Editor?
+Each shortcode below has an equivalent block — see [Block Editor (Gutenberg)](#block-editor-gutenberg) above.

 ### `[init_live_search]`
 Display a search icon or input anywhere that opens the Init Live Search modal.